My favorite Photos and how they happened

-Because I love authentic photography, I like to present all of my photos here were created in spontaneous situations.
-That always includes an inevitable subluminal imperfection, which ensures the beholder with his assumption that the position he is observing is not staged.
-Ideally, it seems like every subject on the picture is unaware of the camera at all.
+Ideally, every subject in the picture seems unaware of the camera.
 Some of those here showcased photos might seem tedious at first glance.
-That’s why I like to include the background story behind each black and white image, which might reveal the emotional charge those pictures have for me.
+That’s why I like to include the background story behind each black-and-white image, which might reveal the emotional charge those pictures have for me.

-STREET KIDS IN BANGUI, CAR
+STREET KIDS IN BANGUI

 One of my favorite black and white shots is the photo of these two boys loitering in front of one of the city’s few gas stations.
 While everyone else seemed to be pretty shy regarding the idea being portraited, those kids just came to me pretty self-confident, demanded to be photographed, and were striking poses like professionals.

-Panasonic GH2 | 50mm Canon LF Lense | F1.4 | 1/1000 | ISO 800
+Panasonic GH2 | 50mm Canon LF Lense | F1.4 | 1/1000 | ISO 400

 A RANDOM SHOT OF A LOVER

-The photo above is one of the many shots I took during our Italy’s vacation with my back then-lover.
+The photo above is one of the many shots I took during our Italy vacation with my back then-lover.
 Antje never felt too much confidence in front of a camera.
 So it took me a couple of days till she accepted me running in front of her like a Paparazzi without showing any resistance.

 Panasonic GH2 | 25mm NOKTON Lense | F1.2 | 1/2000 | ISO 200